 Introduced as a 1996 model, the Plymouth Breeze was the third JA car; its Chrysler Cirrus and Dodge Stratus siblings had bowed as ‘95s.
 Much like the preceding R-body Gran Fury, M-body Gran Fury and E-body Caravelle, the Breeze seemed an afterthought.
 Because of their names, the JA trio are often referred to as the Cloud Cars.
-I always wondered why the Breeze wasn’t called the Plymouth Cumulus but in any case, I think Breeze sounds better.
+It’s always been something of a mystery why the Breeze wasn’t called the Plymouth Cumulus.
+In any case at least Breeze sounded better.

 The Breeze/Cirrus/Stratus were fairly significant cars for Chrysler as its first realistic competitors to Accord and Camry.
 They were direct replacements for the AA-body Acclaim/LeBaron/Spirit, whose discontinuation signified the much-overdue end of the K-car era.
 Introduced at the height of Chrysler’s mid-‘90s renaissance, the JAs naturally bore no resemblance to the Iacocca-dictated boxes of yore.

 They instead used the cab-forward architecture pioneered by the 1993 LH sedans.
 Consequently, the smaller JAs looked far less radical than the LHs, and their more conventional look remained contemporary even years after production ended.
 To my mind, the Cloud Cars represent the pinnacle of cab-forward design at Chrysler.